apollographql/apollo-client/react-docs/source/mutations.md

 }
 ```

 When we use mutations in Apollo, the result is typically integrated into the cache automatically [based on the id of the result](link-to-cache-section), which in turn updates UI automatically, so we don't explicitly handle the results ourselves.
-However, querying the fields that may have changed is important.
+In order for the client to correctly do this, we need to ensure we select the correct fields (as in all the fields that we care about that may have changed).

 <h2 id="basics">Basic Mutations</h2>